Mortgage Insurance in Australia: Everything You Need to Know

 2. Family guarantee (guarantor loan)

 A parent or family member uses equity in their property to guarantee a portion of your loan.
-This can bring your effective LVR below 80% without you needing the full cash deposit.
+This will bring your effective LVR below 80% without you needing the full cash deposit.
 The guarantor's property is at risk if you default, so it's a serious commitment for them.

 3. First Home Guarantee (government scheme)

 The Australian government guarantees up to 15% of the property value, allowing eligible first home buyers to purchase with as little as 5% deposit without paying LMI.
 Eligibility criteria include income caps and property price thresholds.
-Places are limited — check Housing Australia for current details.
+Places are limited, check Housing Australia for current details.

 4. Professional LMI waivers